chen1231/shtc3/README.md

 # shtc3
-for contorlling shtc3 by stm32
+For contorlling shtc3 by stm32.

 There are some basic cmd to control shtc3.

 You can get temperature and humidity by cmd in this file.